greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/engaging-with-ps_1_1.md

 ---

-title: "Engaging with Professional Services"
+title: Engaging with Professional Services
-description: "Guidelines for CSMs on how best to engage with professional services."
+description: Guidelines for CSMs on how best to engage with professional services.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/engaging-with-ps_1_1/
+linkTitle: Engaging with Professional Services
+type: docs
 ---

 ### CSM Guidelines - Engaging with PS on a customer project